All About 2 Stroke Engine Oils

 Viscosity: The ability of the oil film to prevent contact between metals such as the rings and cylinder.
 Generally speaking the more viscous or thicker an oil, the greater load it will carry.

-Oil Groups: since group 3 oil is technically a refined petroleum oil but also legally a "synthetic" oil (because it has such good properties) I choose to describe oils by their content of the different groups of oil instead of saying mineral/semi-synthetic/full-synthetic (the exception to this is when the full data is not available for me to list the oil group).
+Oil Groups: since group 3 oil is technically a refined petroleum oil but also legally a "synthetic" oil (because it has such good properties) I choose to describe engine oils by their content of the different groups of oil instead of saying mineral/semi-synthetic/full-synthetic (the exception to this is when the full data is not available for me to list the oil groups).
 Group 1-3 are refined petroleum oils.
 Group 4 is synthetic PAO oil.
 Group 5 is synthetic and usually ester.
-The higher the number, the higher the quality with group 2 being the exception since its flash point is just a little lower than synthetics.
+The higher the number, the higher the quality with group 2 being the exception since its flash point is just 16% lower than synthetics.
 The engine oil manufacturers, in the products safety data sheet, usually give the CAS #'s of the ingredients and those can be looked up on the internet which sometimes makes it obvious they are lying about its content (labeling it as full synthetic when it's not) or at what ratio you can use it at.
 Click here to see my page on gathered data on most of the CAS #'s.
 The exception to this is the fact that they usually don't list the synthetic oil (or oils) they use because they consider that propietary info.

 Ratings: When "unapproved" the rating is one assumed by the oil maker.
 Most unrated oils meet the TC requirements and are low ash oils that produce significant smoke.
 When they are unapproved I sometimes include a different rating that I think is more appropriate according to the oils specs.
 But now I rarely pay attention to the rating because the most important things are the average of base oils flash temps, and how much % of the product is synthetic which should be at least a third if the engine has a power valve.